g33kex/GLaDOS/index.md

 }
 ```

 Once in position, it can try to grab something in the cube, but the attempt may be unsuccessful.
 In that case, it will pull the cube in an energic movement in order to move its content and, hopefully, the next attempt will be successful.
-Since it is a little stubborn, it will try endlessly until it catches something.
+Since it is a little stubborn, it will try endlessly until it catches something. (lower_half brings the hand to a mid-height position; if the hand is at it's lowest position, it raises the hand rather than lowering it)

 ```C
 grab();